PCF PEC Survey Data Collection Begins Next Week!

 Back to top

-PY 2023 PCF PEC Survey Sample File Will Be Ready 9/11
+PY 2024 PCF PEC Survey Sample File Will Be Ready 9/10

-folder_openSample Downloadcalendar_todayPosted September 5, 2023
+folder_openSample Downloadcalendar_todayPosted September 3, 2024

 The PCF PECS website has a Downloading Sample Files Quick Link to walk vendors through the download process.
 To download the sample file, vendors should:

-- Log in to the PCF PECS website using their user credentials.
+• Log in to the PCF PECS website using their user credentials.

-- Under the "Data Submission" tab, choose the “Sample File Download” option.
+• Under the "Data Submission" tab, choose the “Sample File Download” option.

-- Read and confirm that they agree to the attestation statement.
+• Read and confirm that they agree to the attestation statement.

-- Click on the link to their encrypted sample file.
+• Click on the link to their encrypted sample file.

-Vendors will receive an email notification on Monday, September 11, with a password to open the encrypted file.
+Vendors will receive an email notification on Tuesday, September 10 with a password to open the encrypted file.
 Due to CMS rules regarding data security, only the registered vendor point of contact can receive this email notification.
 We are unable to include other vendor staff on this communication.
-Please review this Quick Link on How to Add or Update Vendor Point of Contact Information if you need to make a change to your registered vendor point of contact prior to September 11.
+Please review this Quick Link on How to Add or Update Vendor Point of Contact Information if you need to make a change to your registered vendor point of contact prior to September 10.

 The sample file to be downloaded by the survey vendor will be a Microsoft Excel spreadsheet containing contact information (information needed to administer the survey) for each sampled patient.
-The sample patient variables contained in each sample file are listed in the example sample file that was posted to the PCF PECS website.
+The sample patient variables contained in each sample file are listed in the Example Sample file that was posted to the PCF PECS website.
 If a survey vendor is authorized to administer the survey on behalf of multiple PCF practice sites, patient information for sampled patients from all the PCF practice sites that have authorized the survey vendor will be included in one Excel file and will be sorted by Practice Site ID.

 Please download and review an updated copy of your Survey Vendor Authorization Report.
 It is very important that vendors carefully review the sample file.
 Please note that practices that have recently withdrawn, closed, or been terminated have been removed from the sample file.